Get started with API Gateway in containers

 How do you manage API Gateway topology

 In a classic deployment, topology is managed internally through an Admin Node Manager communicating with Node Managers in API Gateway nodes.
-In a container deployment, the topology is externally managed by a cluster manager, such as Docker Swarm or Kubernetes, and it manages the topology and communicates directly with each API Gateway.

-script or the API Gateway Manager web UI to manage your topology in a container deployment.
+In a container deployment, the topology is externally managed by a cluster manager, such as Openshift or Kubernetes, and it manages the topology and communicates directly with each API Gateway.
+In this case, you cannot use the managedomain script or the API Gateway Manager web UI to manage your topology in a container deployment.
 Instead, you must use an orchestration tool.
-For more information on Docker Swarm, see the Getting started with swarm mode Docker documentation, or for more information on Kubernetes go to the Kubernetes website.
+For more information on Openshift, see Openshift Platform, or for more information on Kubernetes, see Kubernetes.

 How do you run API Gateway administration tools or scripts

-In a container deployment, you must connect to the running Admin Node Manager Docker container to run API Gateway administration tools, such as kpsadmin
+In a container deployment, you must connect to the running Admin Node Manager Docker container to run API Gateway administration tools, such as kpsadmin.
+For an example, see Manage KPS with kpsadmin.

 How do you set up API Manager metrics

-To set up API Manager metrics you must first create an Admin Node Manager Docker image with metrics processing enabled, and then run the Admin Node Manager and API Gateway Docker containers using the docker run -v
+To set up API Manager metrics you must first create an Admin Node Manager Docker image with metrics processing enabled, and then run the Admin Node Manager and API Gateway Docker containers using the docker run -v option to mount a volume for the API Gateway events directory.

 When starting the containers, you must also specify the connection details for the metrics database using environment variables.
 For an example, see Create a metrics-enabled ANM image.

-How do you run API Gateway in Kubernetes?
+How do you run API Gateway in Kubernetes

 To run API Gateway in Kubernetes, you can use the API Gateway Helm charts on GitHub.